angelinanaa/sales-analytics-dashboard-excel/README.md

 * Dynamic KPI references
 * Data aggregation
 * Interactive filtering
-* Dashboard layout and visualization
+* Dashboard design and visualization

 ## 📈 Analysis Areas

-### Time-Based Analysis
+### Time Analysis

-Sales performance can be explored across different years, months, and days to identify changes in sales and profitability over time.
+Sales performance can be explored across different **years, months, and days** to identify changes and patterns in sales and profitability over time.

 ### Regional Analysis

-The dashboard provides a comparison of sales performance across:
+The dashboard allows sales performance to be compared across:

 * Central
 * East